How to get primary information like height, width, duration, fps, etc. for a video file using FFmpeg?

 ffprobe -v error -select_streams v -show_entries stream=width,height -of csv=p=0:s=x input.m4v 1280x720

-Hope it would be helpful for you in case you want to use JSON
+Hope it will be helpful for you in case you want to use JSON

 ffprobe -v error -select_streams v -show_entries stream=width,height -of json input.mkv { “programs”: [ ], “streams”: [ { “width”: 1280, “height”: 720 } ] }